 About the Tribal ecoAmbassadors Program

-At the end of this academic year, EPA’s Tribal ecoAmbassadors Program has given over 100 TCU students the opportunity to work with their professors and EPA scientists while solving environmental problems in their communities, 3 transferable online courses are ready to share with other TCUs, and over a dozen new partnerships have been formed to support this great work long-term.
+At the end of this academic year, EPA's Tribal ecoAmbassadors Program has given over 150 TCU students the opportunity to work with their professors and EPA scientists while solving environmental problems in their communities, 3 transferable online courses are ready to share with other TCUs, and dozens of new partnerships have been formed to support this great work long-term.

 Read about results from last year's projects